Azure-Samples/ms-identity-javascript-angular-tutorial/6-AccessControl/2-call-api-groups/README.md

 1. Select **Save** to save your changes.
 1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Select the **Add a permission** button and then:
        - Ensure that the **Microsoft APIs** tab is selected.
        - In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
        - In the **Delegated permissions** section, select the **User.Read**, **GroupMember.Read.All** in the list.
 Use the search box if necessary.
        - Select the **Add permissions** button at the bottom.
    - **GroupMember.Read.All** requires admin to consent.
 Select the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
 You need to be an Azure AD tenant admin to do this.

-#### Configure the client app (TodoListSPA) to use your app registration
+#### Configure the client app (msal-angular-spa) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `TodoListSPA\src\app\app-config.json` file.
+1. Open the `SPA\src\app\app-config.json` file.
-1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the **TodoListSPA** application copied from the Azure portal.
+1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the **msal-angular-spa** application copied from the Azure portal.
-1. Find the app key `todoListApi.resourceUri` and replace the existing value with the base address of the **TodoListAPI** project (by default `https://localhost:44351/api/todolist`).
+1. Find the app key `todoListApi.resourceUri` and replace the existing value with the base address of the **msal-dotnet-api** project (by default `https://localhost:44351/api/todolist`).
 1. Find the app key `todoListApi.resourceScopes` and replace the existing value with *Scope* you created earlier `api://{clientId-of-service}/access_as_user`.

-#### Configure Known Client Applications for service (TodoListAPI)
+#### Configure Known Client Applications for service (msal-dotnet-api)

-For a middle tier web API (`TodoListAPI`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
+For a middle tier web API (`msal-dotnet-api`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
 However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
 This binding merges the permissions required by both the client and the middle tier web API and presents it to the end user in a single consent dialog.
 The user then consent to this combined set of permissions.

 To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the web API in the `knownClientApplications` property.
 Here's how:

-1. In the [Azure portal](https://portal.azure.com), navigate to your `TodoListAPI` app registration, and select **Manifest** section.
+1. In the [Azure portal](https://portal.azure.com), navigate to your `msal-dotnet-api` app registration, and select **Manifest** section.
-1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`TodoListSPA`) as an element of the array.
+1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`msal-angular-spa`) as an element of the array.

     For instance: